OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ### Start debugging

 1. In VS code, open your source code script file (functions.js or functions.ts).
-2. In the custom function source code, click in the margin to set a breakpoint on a line of code.
+2. In the custom function source code, select in the margin next to the code line numbers to set a breakpoint on that line.
 3. In the Excel workbook, enter a formula that uses your custom function.

 At this point execution will stop on the line of code where you set the breakpoint.
 Now you can step through your code, set watches, and use any Visual Studio Code debugging features you need.